meleangelo/segnet/README.md

 # segnet
 This repositories contains the replication files for:
-Mele, Angelo (2019), "Segregation in Social Networks: A Structural Approach"
+Mele, Angelo (2019), "Does school desegregation promote diverse interactions?
+An equilibrium model of segregation within schools", American Economic Journal: Economic Policy.

 The paper provides an empirical application of the model developed in Mele, Angelo (2017), "A structural model of dense network formation", Econometrica, 85(3), pp 825-850